davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/select-subplan.md

 |/
 | * TODO-aq: How do you answer a question?
 |/
+| * TODO-cnns: Will attention replace CNNs?
 | * TODO-rib: When should you reduce inductive bias?
 |/
-| * TODO-cnns: Will attention replace CNNs?
-|/
 | * TODO-top: How can topological concepts help you interpret models?
 |/
-| * TODO-sw: How is attention a form of soft weights?
+| * Target: TODO-sw: How is attention a form of soft weights?: +2d
 |/
 | * TODO-ef: Automate expanding focus in training
 |/